 All the while, you may encounter conventional wisdom like the "Rule of Pi" (which states that when you get an estimate of what something costs or how long it will take to complete, you should multiply it by π) and “85% of projects fail to hit the budget”, making it hard to know which quotes to trust and what to expect.

 So what’s going on here?
-With so much pricing inconsistency, how are you supposed to get an accurate number of your software cost for budgetary planning?
+With so much pricing inconsistency, how are you supposed to get an accurate number on the costs of your software development for budgetary planning?

 Below is a quick guide to thinking about pricing so you can better navigate the quotes you receive from vendors.

-Key concepts: understanding price vs. value and fixed vs. capacity quotes in software pricing
+Key concepts: price vs. value and fixed vs. capacity quotes in software pricing

 Two concepts can be especially helpful for understanding software quotes: (1) price vs. value and (2) fixed vs. capacity quote structures.